SkoolNotes/Taproot/2020BIO101/KBhBIO101ProteinSynthesis.md

 Occasionally, the RNA is what we want to end up with, so then obviously we no longer need the process of Translation.

 ## Transcription => converting DNA to mRNA
 The process of transcription is the process by which DNA is converted to messenger RNA, a type of RNA that travels to the ribosome to create a protein.
+This process is dependent on the enzyme **RNA P

 * Done by RNA Polymerase Enzyme
 * Rip apart hydrogen bonds using DNAse enzyme